mitralabs/coco/coco/firmware/README.md

 Never use priority 25 (reserved for system tasks)

 ## ToDo
+- [ ] Understand why device stops recording after Xmins and crashes.
+(This might be an issue with the Battery Monitoring Task, and the script running on a device without a battery attached)
 - [ ] Überarbeite Setup and Init (maybe find a routine for initial boot or boot from complete power loss).
 - [ ] Check if there is a possibility that audio queue get's lost on the SD card.
 E.g. when the new one is being written and the device loses power.
 - [ ] Move persistent time saving to SD and away from flash (since the latter degrades)